Big-Bang Nucleosynthesis on a bubble universe nucleated in Kerr-AdS$_5$ Black Hole: Estimation of using parameters of Kerr AdS

 \section{Estimation of $N_{\rm eff}$ using parameters of Kerr AdS$_5$}

-In principle, we can deduce $\Lambda_4,\mu$ and $W$ by comparing the coefficients of Kerr-AdS${}_5$ metric in Eq.~(\ref{friedman-like}) with those in Eq.~(\ref{fris}), assuming some parameters\footnote{For the estimation of metric parameters, the matter component is dropped in our Kerr-AdS${}_5$ metric compared to the conventional metric, which is however justified since there is no baryon just after the birth of Universe}.
+In principle, when exact values of metric parameters, such as TABLE I, are given, we can deduce $\Lambda_4,\mu$ and $W$ by comparing the coefficients of Kerr-AdS${}_5$ metric in Eq.~(\ref{friedman-like}) with those in Eq.~(\ref{fris})\footnote{For the estimation of metric parameters, the matter component is dropped in our Kerr-AdS${}_5$ metric compared to the conventional metric, which is however justified since there is no baryon just after the birth of Universe}.
 In particular, the dark-radiation term $\mu$ is derived as